needslyp/nika/docs/agents/messageReplyAgent.md

 **Workflow:**

 * The agent generates a message node in the knowledge base, identifying the author of the action as the author of the message and the received sound/text file as the sound/text of that message;
 * Then the necessary construction is generated to call the agent of non-atomic action interpretation.
-An example of this construction is shown below;
+An example of this construction is shown below.
-* If non-atomic action interpreter fails ErrorMessageReplyAgent is called.

 <img src="../images/messageReplyAgentGener.png"></img>